 We run just two classes at the same time, which allows ample pool space for your child to enjoy their swimming lesson.
 This is a unique setup amongst swimming lesson offerings in Sheffield.
 There is a maximum of 10 children in stages 1 and 2 and 12 in stages 3 to 7.

-Submit your details below to enquire about booking your child onto our swimming lessons and we’ll get in touch with more information and suitable times.
+Submit your details below to enquire about booking your child onto our swimming lessons.

 Our Stages 1-7